 - Easy to Bake: These muffins are easy to bake and a beginner-level baker can put it together without any difficulty.

-- 30-Minute Recipe: You only need 30-minutes from start to end to bake these muffins.
+- 30-Minute Recipe: You only need 30-minutes from start to end to bake these muffins with only a few pantry ingredients.

 - Pantry Ingredients: You most likely have most of the ingredients in your pantry.